dmikushin/circle/README.md

 ## Build options

-To enable output from libcircle (including fatal errors), call `circle::enable_logging(enum circle::LogLevel level)` with one of the following values:
+To configure logging verbosity, call `circle::enable_logging(enum circle::LogLevel level)` with one of the following values:

 * `LogLevel::Fatal`: fatal errors only.
 * `LogLevel::Errors`: errors and lower log levels.